square/moshi/README.md

 ### Custom field names with @Json

-Moshi works best when your JSON objects and Java or Kotlin objects have the same structure.
+Moshi works best when your JSON objects and Java or Kotlin classes have the same structure.
 But when they don't, Moshi has annotations to customize data binding.

-Use `@Json` to specify how Java or Kotlin fields map to JSON names.
-This is necessary when the JSON name contains spaces or other characters that aren’t permitted in Java or Kotlin field names.
+Use `@Json` to specify how Java fields or Kotlin properties map to JSON names.
+This is necessary when the JSON name contains spaces or other characters that aren’t permitted in Java field or Kotlin property names.
 For example, this JSON has a field name containing a space:

 ```json